eekaireb/ns3-fl/README.md

 To specify simulation parameters, we use the same configuration JSON files as in [flsim](https://github.com/iQua/flsim), though we add more fields to allow for a wider range of data and algorithm settings, in addition to network settings.

+There are examples of how to set up the configuration file in flsim/configs/ns3-fl.

 #### Configuration Options
 The configuration options which are not listed below were a part of the original [flsim](https://github.com/iQua/flsim).
 Refer to the original [flsim wiki](https://github.com/iQua/flsim/wiki/Configuration) for details on how to set these parameters.
 In the nested model section `model`: